harpua555/cc_sfs/README.md

 Setting the deficit threshold too low may cause false positives on noisy prints; setting it too high may let jams run longer before being caught.
 The recommended approach is to start slightly conservative (lower threshold, shorter window), test on a simple print, and adjust upward until you no longer see spurious pauses.

-In the **current firmware**, outstanding expected filament (the backlog) only decreases when:
+In this total-extrusion-only firmware the backlog:

-- Pulses are seen from the SFS (actual filament movement).
+- is calculated directly from the printer’s reported `TotalExtrusion`.
-- SDCP reports negative extrusion deltas (retractions/rewinds).
-- The print leaves the printing state, which resets tracking.
+- decreases only when pulses arrive (each pulse subtracts the configured `movement_mm_per_pulse` from the backlog).
+- resets to zero after a jam/resume cycle so it can grow linearly with the printer’s cumulative total again.
+- only starts accumulating once the first SFS movement pulse is detected, so early telemetry isn’t treated as a deficit.

-There is no time-based decay of the backlog; `Expected Flow Window (ms)` now acts purely as the **hold time** that the backlog must remain above the threshold before a jam is considered real.
+There is no time-based decay; `Expected Flow Window (ms)` is simply the hold period before a sustained backlog triggers a pause.

 ## 3D printed case/adapter